freedomofpress/encryption-works/encryption_works.md

 > “Encryption works.
 Properly implemented strong crypto systems are one of the few things that you can rely on.
 Unfortunately, endpoint security is so terrifically weak that NSA can frequently find ways around it.”

-The goal of this guide is to explain—in easy-to-understand language—the threats that you may face when communicating online, and many of the steps you can take to mitigate those threats using open-source software, tried-and-true digital security techniques, and encryption.
-In short, encryption works - this guide explains why, and how.
+The goal of this guide is to explain—in easy-to-understand language the threats that you may face when communicating online, and many of the steps you can take to mitigate those threats using open-source software, tried-and-true digital security techniques, and encryption.
+In short, encryption works — this guide explains why, and how.

 It takes a little bit of patience, but no matter your skill set, you can learn how to use encryption tools to better protect yourself when emailing, calling, texting, or using your computer even when you are not connected to the internet.